 Common health concerns about flu shots

 This is a popular myth, but a flu shot cannot cause flu illness.4 The most common flu shot reaction in adults may be soreness, redness or swelling at the spot where the shot was given.
 This usually lasts less than two days.
-This initial soreness is most likely the result of the body’s early immune response reacting to a foreign substance entering the body.
+This initial soreness is most likely the result of the body’s early immune response.
 Other reactions following the flu shot may be mild and can include a low-grade fever and aches.
 If these reactions occur, they usually begin soon after the shot and last 1-2 days.

 You may experience mild side effects associated with getting a flu shot or a nasal spray flu vaccine, such as soreness, fever, headache or muscle aches.
-Side effects generally don’t last long and tend to be minor when compared to the symptoms of a bad case of flu.
+Side effects generally don’t last long and tend to be minor when compared to the symptoms of the flu.

 Some people who get the flu vaccine may still get sick with the flu.
 However, several CDC studies have shown that getting the flu shot may help reduce the severity of illness.3 Here are a few possible reasons you might still get the flu after having a flu shot:3

-- If you were exposed to a flu virus before getting vaccinated or before the vaccination takes effect
+- If you were exposed to a flu virus before getting vaccinated or before the 2 weeks required for vaccination to take effect

 - Some flu viruses are not included in the seasonal flu vaccine.
 Since there are many different flu viruses that circulate every year, the vaccine may not protect you from all of them